chef/chef-web-docs/chef_master/source/knife_status.rst

 ``QUERY``
    The search query used to identify a list of items on a Chef server.
 This option uses the same syntax as the ``search`` subcommand.

+``--hide-by-mins``
+   Hide nodes that have performed a successful chef-client run within the last specified number of minutes.
+The number of minutes to hide is provided as an integer, such as ``--hide-by-mins 10``.

+   New in Chef Client 12.6

 ``-H``, ``--hide-healthy``
    Hide nodes on which a chef-client run has occurred within the previous hour.
-[DEPRECATED] in Chef 12.6.x+, 13.x+, and 14.x+ in favor of --hide-by-mins

-``--hide-by-mins``
-   Hide nodes on which a chef-client run has occurred within the previous X mins.
+   Deprecated in favor of the ``--hide-by-mins`` option in Chef Client 12.6 and above.

 ``-l``, ``--long``
    Display all attributes in the output and show the output as JSON.